jtskxx/JETSKI-QUBIC-POOL/README.md

 - **PPLNS Mining GPU:** `docker run --gpus all --rm jetskipool/miner:qjetski-pplns-gpu -w WALLET`
 - **SOLO Mining CPU:** `docker run --rm jetskipool/miner:qjetski-solo-cpu -w WALLET`
 - **SOLO Mining GPU:** `docker run --gpus all --rm jetskipool/miner:qjetski-solo-gpu -w WALLET`

+You can run **CPU + GPU** mining simultaneously using the GPU version of the miner

+To do so, add the following flags to your command:
+`-cpu -gpu -w WALLET`